Merzasphor/MWSE/docs/source/lua/type/niCamera.rst

 Properties
 ----------------------------------------------------------------------------------------------------

+`alphaProperty`_ (`niAlphaProperty`_, `nil`_)
+    Convenient access to this object's alpha property.
+Setting this value to be nil will erase the property, while setting it to a valid alpha property will set (or replace) it.

 `appCulled`_ (`boolean`_)
     A flag indicating if this object is culled.
 When culled, it will not render, and raycasts ignore it.

 `flags`_ (`number`_)
     Flags, dependent on the specific object type.

+`fogProperty`_ (`niFogProperty`_, `nil`_)
+    Convenient access to this object's fog property.
+Setting this value to be nil will erase the property, while setting it to a valid fog property will set (or replace) it.

 `lodAdjust`_ (`number`_)
     The level-of-detail adjustment value for the camera.
 A higher value will lower the LOD of the objects drawn by the camera.

+`materialProperty`_ (`niMaterialProperty`_, `nil`_)
+    Convenient access to this object's material property.
+Setting this value to be nil will erase the property, while setting it to a valid material property will set (or replace) it.

 `name`_ (`string`_)
     The human-facing name of the given object.